There are many who delight in the smell of clean laundry, and that’s why it’s frustrating when a pungent smell comes from the washing machine.

-Mildew is usually the culprit of the moldy smell on your clothes.
-While a moldy smell is unpleasant, it can also be detrimental to your health.
-Mold is linked to asthma, infections (especially nose infections) and irritable bowel syndrome (IBS).
-Mold thrives in damp or wet areas with little exposure to light.
-The washing machine is the perfect breeding ground for mold.
+Mildew is usually the culprit of the mouldy smell on your clothes.
+While a mouldy smell is unpleasant, it can also be detrimental to your health.
+Mould is linked to asthma, infections (especially nose infections) and irritable bowel syndrome (IBS).
+Mould thrives in damp or wet areas with little exposure to light.
+The washing machine is the perfect breeding ground for mould.

 Sometimes the problem is that you just let your damp clothes sit too long in the washing machine.
 An easy solution is to run the clothes in the appliance for a second round.
 Another possibility is mildew is hiding in some crevice of the machine.
 One of the most common spots for mildew build-up is the lip of the seal.
 Small clothing items, such as socks, have a tendency to get stuck there.
 The other common spot for mildew build-up is the lip of the drum seal.

 Simple steps to fix the smelly washing machine

 There are simple steps that you can take to remove mildew and fix your smelly washing machine.
 While each machine is different, running a routine service wash is a good first step.
 Service wash cycles have no clothes and run at higher temperatures.
 You can switch up your wash cycle by adding baking soda, vinegar or a cap of bleach during a rinse cycle is also effective (no clothes).
 Leaving the machine’s door open can also helps with air circulation.
 If you choose to scrub your machine, then make sure that it is completely turned off first.